 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotica, romance is a eARC edition that was published by Berkley on August 4, 2009 and has 336 pages.
+erotica, romance that was published by Berkley on August 4, 2009 and has 336 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Three to Tango, Cherished, Insatiable, Lush
+Other books by this author which I have reviewed include Three to Tango, Cherished, Insatiable, Lush

 First in the Brown Siblings/Family erotica romance series based in Seattle.
 The threesome focus is on Erin Brown, Todd Keenan, and Ben Copeland.